-I have often read of international travellers, ramblers and assorted adventurers pitching up in far-flung towns, calling at the local post office and collecting armfuls of mail.
-All this thanks to a wonderful thing called poste restante (or lista de correos in Spain).
-I have read these things longingly but have never, as yet, partaken of such gifts myself.
-You see travel plans, to me, are living things, fluid and sinuous… the point is I never know where I’m going to be, when or for how long.
+I’ve often read of travellers, ramblers and assorted adventurers pitching up in far-flung towns, calling at the local post office and collecting armfuls of mail.
+All this thanks to a wonderful service called poste restante (or lista de correos in Spain).
+I’ve read these things longingly but have never, as yet, partaken of such gifts myself.
+You see travel plans, to me, are living things, fluid and sinuous… the point is: I never know where I’m going to be, when or for how long.

 Chances are I’ve already sent you an email – check your inbox!

 On a related issue: Traditionally, Pilgrims to Santiago carry three things: a staff; a gourd; and a scallop shell.
 I have the first two (a telescopic walking pole and a Sigg water bottle) but have yet to find my scallop shell.
 A fellow pilgrim suggested I make my need known and perhaps the shell would come to me.
 Hey, I know but I’m a Pilgrim now.
 So, should you come across a scallop shell as you go about your business, please, keep me in mind!

 Thanks and peace be upon you.